gyansu75/My-Projects/README.md

 ## 🎯 Problem Statement
 - What are the key factors that lead to hotel booking cancellations?
-- How do customer demographics, booking channels, and lead time affect cancellations?
+- How to reduce cancellation rates and promote revenue generation?
-- Can we predict the likelihood of a booking being canceled?
+- Assistance to hotels in making pricing and marketing decisions?

 ---